jchauhan08/student/navigation/about.md

 - 🎓 My dream school is UCSD or UCLA
 - 📖 I enjoy reading, I read a lot of fantasy
 - 💃🏽 I've done dance for 11 years
-- 🌟 I love watching Disney movies
+- 🏓 I love playong pickleball

 ### Culture, Family, and Fun